Six Dangers of Porn to Teach Your Kids

 But something so profoundly good is incredibly powerful.
 The Bible acknowledges the fact that sex can be dangerous—dangerous when it is misused; dangerous when it is out of control in one’s life.
 There are victims when sex is used wrongly.

-The Six Messages Your Kids Need to Hear About the Dangers of Porn
+Six Messages about the Dangers of Porn to Teach Your Kids

 Porn turns real people into fantasy objects to be used for my needs.
 It objectifies and demeans.
 Whole people are deconstructed into body parts—commodities to be used and discarded.
 On to the next encounter!